 Michael Joseph has been working in IT since 1984, when he graduated from Dublin Institute of Technology with a major in mechanical engineering.
 Moving to New York City, he worked on the automation of materials handling in warehouses.
 He then became Director of IT at Silicon Alley's first global consulting firm, Razorfish.
 Later, he spent time developing world-class knowledge management systems for Am Law 100 firm Shearman & Sterling LLP, and then for McKinsey & Co. and UNICEF, the UN agency for women and children.
 Michael now lives and works in London, consulting with local government to evolve new business processes through technology and change management.
 Michael has worked as a developer, database administrator, networks and security analyst, MIS director, and knowledge management expert.
 He retains a pragmatic outlook and endless curiosity about the age we live in and the change and potential that technology is bringing about.

-Javier Juan is an IT Manager at Caladero, a unit of Mercadona, a large supermarket chain in Spain.
-He considers himself lucky for having worked at some of the most important ISPs in the country, including PSINet, EncomIX, and Ya.com/T-Online.
+Javier Juan is a Network Manager at Gigas.com, a cloud hosting startup.
+He considers himself lucky to have worked for some of the most important ISPs in the country, including PSINet, EncomIX, and Ya.com/T-Online, as well as big Industry players as Mercadona.
 This enabled him to witness the birth of networking in Spain.
 He has written for electronic magazines such as Meristation, about gaming, and Minidisc.org, covering that venerable storage format.
 He also consults on technology.
 Along the way, Javier has discovered the importance of being curious and eager, as his nursery teacher used to describe him, so as not to get lost in this technologic age.
 He enjoys spending time with his family and preparing for his first half-marathon, hoping that the 1s and 0s running through his veins will benefit from an increase in oxygen.
 His motto is "Don't panic," and he expects that one day, simplicity will become the eighth layer of the OSI model.

 Tim Kellogg is a software engineer who has worked for several years in the enterprise and in small, innovative companies.
 He has a passion for open-source software and its formative role in the software development community.
 He started OpenHatch X: Boulder, a grassroots movement to get developers involved in open-source projects through hands-on participation and mentorship.
 When not contributing to open-source projects or designing software on the job, Tim is interested in topics like agile in practice, software abstractions, distributed version control, and whatever else seems to be changing the landscape of software development.